akshatoxy/Static-Portfolio-Website/README.md

 - After that **copy** the contents of the clone folder to apache html location.

-> cp -r Static-Portfolio-Website/* /var/www/html/
+> sudo cp -r Static-Portfolio-Website/* /var/www/html/

 - Now the server is serving our static website but we won't be able to access it because the security group has no such inbound rule.
 So, to access the website we have to add the inbound rule to the security group.